Tonight: Franz Ferdinand: Promotion and release

 On 19 August 2008, Franz Ferdinand released "Lucid Dreams" through iTunes and made it available for streaming on their official website.
 It is also featured on the Madden NFL 09 soundtrack.
 The track on the album differs from this version and is four minutes longer.
 The song peaked at number 35 on the Billboard Canadian Hot 100.
 "Ulysses" was released on 19 January 2009.
 The song received its first airplay during Zane Lowe's radio show on BBC Radio 1 on 17 November 2008 and was made available for streaming on the band's MySpace Music profile later that day.
 It peaked at number 20 on the UK Singles Chart and number 20 on the Billboard Alternative Songs chart.
 It also charted in several other countries, marking a significant chart performance.
 "No You Girls" was released as a single on 6 April.
 The song was used in a commercial for the iPod Touch.
 The song peaked at number 22 in the UK and number 106 on the Billboard Hot 100, making it their first single to chart in the Hot 100 since "Do You Want To".
 It peaked in several other countries, as well, also marking a significant chart performance.

 On 22 January, Tonight: Franz Ferdinand was made available for streaming through the band's official MySpace Music profile.
 Its official physical release came a few days later on 26 January.
 "Can't Stop Feeling" was released as the next single from the album.
-The song didn't have a chart performance as positive as "Ulysses" and "No You Girls", but it did chart at number 19 on the Belgian Flanders Tip singles chart, number 24 on the Polish Singles Chart, number 47 on the Italian Singles Chart, and number 69 on the French Singles Chart.
+The song didn't have a chart performance as positive as "Ulysses" and "No You Girls", but it did chart at number 19 on the Belgian Flanders Tip singles chart, number 47 on the Italian Singles Chart, and number 69 on the French Singles Chart.
 "What She Came For" was released as a single on 31 August 2009 and "Live Alone" was released as a single on 13 November 2009.
 "Live Alone" didn't chart in any country.